About Us

 The Industry Liaison Committee is dedicated to fostering collaboration and connections between the academic and industrial sectors of RNA research across Canada.
 The main goal of this committee is to promote interactions between industry and academic researchers in Canada and facilitate the development of Canadian RNA technologies.

-Chair: Dr. Athan Zovoilis
+Chair: Dr. Michael Strong

 Research Funding Coordination and Support